JMDKC/artangled-hugo/content/posts/2025-05-04-catala-canal.md

 I thought, as I walked around - what a lot of effort has been made in order for me to see these drawings!
 Not just the production infrastructure, but the _money_: Catala’s show stretches across several rooms of doubtless extremely expensive Tribeca gallery space.
 And what's the reward for all that effort.
 How on earth can he _sell_ this?

-“Love, I would add, in all of its candor and manipulative undertones, started to feel like an act of resistance,” Catala adds.
+“Love, I would add, in all of its candor and manipulative undertones, started to feel like an act of resistance,” Catala explains.
 Accordingly, my practical concerns and overly-earthly consideratons drifted away.

 I realised: all this is as nonsensically complicated, as on-the-face-of-it absurd, as cussedly pointless, as being in love.
 These fragile, simple drawings made it here, somehow.
-It's not worth it, but it's enough.
+Objectively, it wasn't worth it, but for some reason, it's enough.

 _Antoine Catala: I Love You, I Love You is at 47 Canal (New York City).
 04 April - 03 May 2025_